CollectionBuilder/cb-docs/docs/deploy/build.md

 For deployment, the command `bundle exec jekyll build` builds the site using links based on the production URLs configured in "_config.yml".

-However, CollectionBuilder only adds some features when the site is built using the Jekyll ["production" environment](https://jekyllrb.com/docs/configuration/environments/){:target="_blank" rel="noopener"} (which is the default when generated on GitHub Pages).
-These features add considerable time to the build process, so are skipped when using the development server.
+However, to build out *EVERYTHING* you need to add one more option--the Jekyll ["production" environment](https://jekyllrb.com/docs/configuration/environments/){:target="_blank" rel="noopener"}.
+Some features (meta tags and analytics) are *only* added to your CollectionBuilder site when built in the "production" environment.
+This saves time during development and avoids false analytics data.

 The production ENV adds: